-Please indicate which most applies to your If you have a plan for putting this control in place, when?
-Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24mth 24mth+ your organisation) 17.
+Please indicate which most applies to your ave a plan in place, w y this Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 17.
 Do you use multifactor authentication 13 for any online service containing personal information? (e.g. your email accounts, case management system) Yes No N/A 18.
 Have you ensured default credentials 14 (factory setting passwords) on any off the shelf product you use have been replaced with strong passwords? (e.g. new software, network devices and web services) Yes No N/A 19.
 Do you regularly review user and administrator accounts and disable accounts you no longer require?
 Yes No N/A 20.
 Are individual user accounts (not shared) used for logging onto systems and web services?
 Yes No N/A 21.
 Is all information stored and accessed through services and devices under your control? (i.e. not on personal devices of your staff/ volunteers) Yes No N/A